 Amy has successfully recovered billions for consumers across the country by litigating some of the nation’s most complex and costly data security and privacy cases.

-Amy Keller has held leadership positions in a variety of complex litigations across the U.S., where she has successfully litigated high-profile and costly data security and consumer privacy cases.
-As the firm’s Privacy, Technology, and Cybersecurity practice chair, she is the youngest woman ever appointed to serve as co-lead class counsel in a nationwide class action.
+Amy Keller has held leadership positions in a variety of complex litigations across the nation, where she successfully litigated high-profile and costly data security and consumer privacy cases.
+As the Managing Partner of the firm’s Chicago office and the Privacy, Technology, and Cybersecurity practice chair, she is the youngest woman ever appointed to serve as co-lead class counsel in a nationwide class action.
 In the multidistrict litigation against Equifax related to its 2017 data breach, Amy represented nearly 150 million class members and helped to secure a $1.5 billion settlement, working alongside federal and state regulators to impose important security practice changes to protect consumer data.

 Amy has represented consumers against industry titans like Apple, Marriott, Electrolux, and BMW, securing victories against each.
-Her numerous other leadership positions have required sophistication in not only understanding complex legal theories, but also in presenting multifaceted strategies and damages modeling to ensure favorable results.
-For example, in leading a nationwide class action related to a data breach that exposed the confidential information of nearly 300 million individuals, Amy worked with her team to develop an argument recognized by the trial court that the loss of someone’s personal information, alone, could trigger financial liability.
+She has been appointed to leadership positions in more multidistrict litigations than any other woman in the past eight years, each case requiring sophistication in not only understanding complex legal theories, but also in presenting multifaceted strategies and damages modeling to ensure favorable results.
+For example, in leading a nationwide class action related to a data breach that exposed the confidential information of over 300 million individuals, Amy worked with her team to develop an argument recognized by the trial court that the loss of someone’s personal information, alone, could trigger financial liability, and later secured a rare victory, certifying that case to proceed as a class action to trial.
 In another matter, Amy defended her team’s victory all the way to the U.S. Supreme Court, ensuring that consumers would be able to band together as a class when a company defrauds them for small amounts individually that are worth millions of dollars in the aggregate.

 - Appointed to the Plaintiffs’ Executive Committee in In re T-Mobile Customer Data Security Breach Litigation, No. 21-md-03019 (W.D.
 Mo.), where she is charged with opposing the telecom giant’s efforts to force its customers to individually arbitrate their claims, protecting access to the court system for consumers across the U.S.